 The #4opens and #nothingnew both cut through 99% of the crap so the few people who are going to do something can do something that would be useful rather than unless.
 From useful you get a few more people, rinse and repeat, and you get social change and challenge, even if this is repressed or implodes, it will be more fun, and interesting than the current mess making.

 A lot of the posts on this site are based on the thinking that technology is how a society interacts with physical reality.
 It’s how we feed, clothe, shelter, and heal ourselves.
 It’s the material stuff that makes life possible, from cooking fires to solar panels, from flint knives to AI algorithms.
-But embedded in this thinking is that only ‘hi-tech’ counts as technology is an absurdity born from a century and a half of industrial brainwashing.
+What is so messy today is the common sense embedded in this thinking, that only ‘hi-tech’ counts as technology which is an absurdity born from a century and a half of industrial brainwashing.

 We’ve been so numbed by endless ‘progress’ that we assume only things as complex as computers and jet bombers qualify as technology.
 As if paper, ink, wheels, clocks, and aspirin pills weren’t tech, just things that exist, like trees and rivers.
 As if steel saucepans with copper bottoms and fleece vests spun from recycled plastic grew on trees, ripe for the picking.